sodium-friends/docs/docs/keyderivation.md

 ``` js
 sodium.crypto_kdf_keygen(key)
 ```
-Generate a new master key.
+Generates a new master key.
 * `key` should be a `buffer` of length `crypto_kdf_KEYBYTES`

 ***